drozdziak1/drozdziak1.github.io/_drafts/kernel-safari-4.md

 tags: tutorial kernel modules c compilation tree signing
 ---

 Hiya!
-It trully is good to be back.
+It truly is good to be back.
 I took a small hiatus from the blog for a couple weeks, and I spent that time primarily on learning about some of the cool stuff that happens outside the kernel realm.
 I believe that too much specialization can do to a brain what an undiversified diet does to a body.